Kyhv Peak

 A false summit

-Snowshoeing near the summit
+Snowshoeing near the summit with view of lower slopes of Timpanogos.

-Looking north to Lone Peak
+Looking north to Lone Peak.

-Cascade Mountain from Squaw Mtn.
+Cascade Mountain from Kyhv Peak.

-The summit area of Squaw Mountain
+The summit area of Kyhv Peak.

 My route: Walk behind the gate about 100 feet looking for a bridge to the left over Rock Creek.
 This is the Bonneville Trail heading north.
 Follow this easy level trail.
-Just after hitting the black chain-link fence on your left, you'll see a path working up to the right.
+Just after hitting the black chain-link fence on your left, you will see a path working up to the right.
 I followed this until it hit a highpoint.
 From there I left the path working up the minor ridge between 2 large draws.
 Around 6,000 feet below some cliffs I was forced north into a ravine.
 This ravine is quite cliffy on the north side but access is possible once inside.
-Follow this up until easier slopes and the north ridge of Squaw is reached.
+Follow this up until easier slopes and the north ridge of Kyhv is reached.
 Snowshoe southeast on one of two ridges that find their way to the summit area.